The International Trade Blog Export Compliance

-Here are just a few notable risks exporters take when they agree to routed export transactions:
+Here are just a few notable risks exporters take when they agree to a routed export transaction:

-You can’t guarantee Automated Export System (AES) information is filed correctly.
+You can’t guarantee the Electronic Export Information is filed correctly.

 In a routed export transaction, the Foreign Principal Party in Interest (FPPI)—the party who purchases the goods for export or to whom final delivery or end-use of the goods will be made—authorizes the preparation and filing of the electronic export information (EEI) through the Automated Export System (AES).
 They do this either by authorizing the U.S. Principal Party in Interest (USPPI) to file the EEI or by authorizing an agent to prepare and file the EEI.

 When the FPPI authorizes an agent to prepare and file the EEI, the USPPI must provide information to the U.S. agent regarding the shipment.
 However, by not doing this yourself, you take a risk.
 Even if you have supplied the correct Schedule B or HTS codes for your goods and the proper export licensing information for your products, the agent may accidentally (or not accidentally) misreport and misuse this information.
 While you wouldn’t technically be liable for this misinformation under the U.S. Foreign Trade Regulations (FTR), you could be dragged into the investigation, which would cost you time and money.

 You aren’t in complete control of your compliance.

 With a routed export transaction, you are giving up at least partial control of one cornerstone of successful exporting—compliance.

 Your customer, most likely located outside the United States, probably does not understand or even care about U.S. export regulations.
 In fact, it might be in their best to ignore or avoid these regulations.
 However you, as the exporter, do not have that luxury.